 A bit of forward planning and preparation could make sure your family pets and livestock are kept safe.
 And we can all help ensure that the animals in our community don’t suffer fireworks-related accidents.

-Firework displays have always been a feature of autumn in the Northern Hemisphere but they don’t translate well to the South.
+Firework displays have always been a feature of autumn in the Northern Hemisphere but they don’t translate well in the South.

 Here in New Zealand, it’s springtime in November.
 It’s the breeding season - farm animals and horses have their young at foot and many birds are nesting.